Motorcycle Helmets and Gear

 Approved standards for motorcycle helmets

-For helmets that comply with UN ECE 22.06, the helmet must bear a label displaying an international approval mark.
-Look for a label sewn into the retention system of the helmet.
+For helmets that comply with ECE 22.05 and ECE 22.06, the helmet must have a label displaying an international approval mark.
+Look for a label sewn into the chinstrap of the helmet.

 The mark is in the form of a circle surrounding the letter ‘E’, followed by the distinguishing number of the country in which the testing and certification was approved.
-The number on the right of the ‘E’, therefore, may vary from one model of helmet to another (e.g. 2=France, 3=Italy).
+The number on the right of the ‘E’, therefore, may vary from one model of helmet to another (e.g. 2=France, 3=Italy etc).
+The number below the E symbol will vary as this relates to the production serial number.

 Protective Gear and Clothing